Main characteristics of the vintage

 Violet colour (young).

-Floral notes, raspberry, ripe red berries wrap around a neat, long and elegant palate.
-The tannins are granular, ripe and clearly defined.
+Floral notes, ripe red berries, milk bread and cocoa wrap around a neat, long and elegant palate.